wasmerio/old-docs.wasmer.io/integrations/examples/imports-and-exports.md

 {% tab title="Python" %}
 {% hint style="info" %}
-The final code for this example can be found on [GitHub](https://github.com/wasmerio/wasmer-python/blob/master/examples/imports_exports.go).
+The final **Python** code for this example can be found on Github: [imports_exports.py](https://github.com/wasmerio/wasmer-python/blob/master/examples/imports_exports.py).

 _Please take a look at the_ [_setup steps for Python_](../python/setup.md)_._
 {% endhint %}